vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 TILAK AND THE CONGRESS — II l6r

 fused.
-As a protest, he had to leave the Subjects' Committee accompanied, by nearly sixty members in- cluding distinguished Nationalists like Mr. Pal and Babu Ashwini Kumar Dutt.
+As a protest, he had to leave the Subjects' Committee accompanied, by nearly sixty members in###cluding distinguished Nationalists like Mr. Pal and Babu Ashwini Kumar Dutt.
 Mr. Tilak wanted to move his amendment in the open Congress.
-Accordingly he sent notice thereof to the President, who, at last reali- sing the strength of Mr. Tilak's party accepted the amendment and bodily inserted it into the main propo- sition.
-Discord was thus timely averted and Mr.Tilakj speaking to the resolution declared that he was pleased to state that some ideas he favoured had been incorpo- rated in the resolution ; he further said that he was glad they had come to such a solution because the Anglo-Indians had predicted that the 22nd Congress would probably be the last ; he expressed his satisfac- tion that all differences had been squared, and that both the parties had approached the question in a spirit of conciliation and had met half way.
+Accordingly he sent notice thereof to the President, who, at last reali###sing the strength of Mr. Tilak's party accepted the amendment and bodily inserted it into the main propo###sition.
+Discord was thus timely averted and Mr.Tilakj speaking to the resolution declared that he was pleased to state that some ideas he favoured had been incorpo###rated in the resolution ; he further said that he was glad they had come to such a solution because the Anglo-Indians had predicted that the 22nd Congress would probably be the last ; he expressed his satisfac###tion that all differences had been squared, and that both the parties had approached the question in a spirit of conciliation and had met half way.